DreamYuanStarSoul/AndroidHealthcareAppDevelopment/BuildItUp.md

 RelativeLayout layout = (RelativeLayout) findViewById(R.id.content);
 layout.addView(textView);
 ```
-We extract the message and put it into a textView, which we put into the layout.
+We extract the message from the intent and put it into a textView, which we put into the layout.

+#Done :D